Table 33.3, 33.4 Differential group functioning DGF list

 DGF S.E. is the approximate standard error of the difference, e.g., 0.89 logits

-DGF t is an approximate Student's t-statistic test, estimated as DGF SIZE divided by the DGF S.E. with a little less than (COUNT-2) degrees of freedom.
+DGF t is an approximate Student's t-statistic test, estimated as DGF SIZE divided by the DGF S.E. with COUNT-2 degrees of freedom excluding observations for extreme persons or items (shown by TOTALSCORE=No).

 Prob. is the two-sided probability of Student's t.
 See t-statistics.